- Final Illustration on appropriate paper/screen/file

 - Student self-grading sheet: il_grading_sheets.pdf (58K)

-- Medium: Prismacolor colored pencils and/or pen & ink
+- Medium: Prismacolor colored pencils, pen & ink, digital drawing or painting

 - Color: Full color or B/W (depending on the needs of your brand identity project)